rr-vesp/FairScan/README.md

-# MyScan (temporary name)
+# FairScan

-**MyScan** is a free and open source Android app for scanning documents quickly and privately.
+**FairScan** is a free and open source Android app for scanning documents quickly and privately.

-> ⚠️ This project is under active development.
-> The app’s final name and repository structure may change in the near future.

 ## Features